dvsh243/Seekr/README.md

 - Using `ngrams` to define features instead of `whitespace` which result in more dimension to the vector but more accurate fuzzy searching.\
 ngrams of `"EMERGENCY"` -> `['EME', 'MER', 'ERG', 'RGE', 'GEN', 'ENC', 'NCY']`

-- During convertion of the target string to vector, `ngrams`/`whitespaces` which are not present in corpus, are not added as dimentions in the resulting vector leading in incorrect euclidian distance but optimized comparison.\
+- During convertion of the target string to vector, `ngrams`/`whitespaces` which are not present in corpus, are not added as dimentions in the resulting vector leading to incorrect euclidian distance but optimized comparison.\
-vector of `"!J INC"` will have same euclidian distance as the vector of `"!J INC )*&!)#!*)^!))!*&*"`
+vector of `"!J INC"` will have same euclidian distance to its similar vectors as the vector of `"!J INC )*&!)#!*)^!))!*&*"`

-- `self.matrix` in `TfidfVectorizer` stores sparse vectors instead of dense vectors for memory optimization but vectors need to be recomputed from sparse to dense at each comparison increasing the time complexity.\
+- `self.matrix` in `TfidfVectorizer` stores sparse vectors instead of dense vectors for memory optimization but there is no indexing of matrix.\
 dense vector -> `[0, 0, 4.51, 0, 0, 9.23, 0, 0, 0, 0, 0]`\
 sparse vector -> `[(2, 4.51), (5, 9.23)]`